KittyGiraudel/site/_posts/2013-03-11-interview-manoela-ilic.md

 #### You are kind of a mysterious person.
 Maybe could you introduce yourself?

-I'm Manoela, a 31 year old web designer and developer and I create things for [Codrops](https://tympanus.net/codrops/) since 2009.
+I’m Manoela, a 31 year old web designer and developer and I create things for [Codrops](https://tympanus.net/codrops/) since 2009.
 I studied Cognitive Science in Germany and then Computational Logic in Portugal.

 I worked in a software company for a while before I decided to become a freelancer and launch Codrops.
 Since I was a kid I was always fascinated with computers and I created my first website when I was 16 (it had some fancy Flash buttons, I remember) :)